Andrew Porter (baseball): Career

 Porter started his career with the Cleveland Cubs in 1932, pitching for them briefly before joining the Louisville Black Caps and then moving across the league to finish the season with the Nashville Elite Giants, the franchise for which Porter would play the majority of his Negro league career.
 Porter, along with Bill Byrd and Jonas Gaines, formed part of the Big Three on the Elite Giants' pitching staff.

 For the next six seasons Porter was a mainstay pitcher for the Elite Giants, which became rather nomadic, moving from Nashville, Tennessee to Columbus, Ohio in 1935 and to Washington D.C. in 1936, before landing finally in Baltimore, Maryland in 1938.

 As a 22-year-rookie, Porter had a 1–3 record in four games in 1933, improving to a 8–6 mark and a 3.53 ERA in a 18-game campaign in 1934, when he was selected for the East–West All-Star Game after collecting the second-highest vote total of any Elite Giants player, although he did not appear in the game.
 During the off-season, he pitched particularly well in the California Winter League, going 12–3 for the Giants, including 66 strikeouts while allowing only 21 walks in 122.0 innings of work.

 In 1935, Porter lost a significant part of the season due to an illness.
 Nevertheless, he was impressive enough during the remainder of the year, going 3–1 with a 2.73 ERA in six appearances and earning a repeat selection to the East–West All-Star Game, but he was not used in the game.

 Afterwards, Porter had two subpar seasons, going 3–3 with a 5.75 ERA in 1936 and 1–6, 4.66 in 1937, being selected for the East–West All-Star Game in this last season.
-Once more, Porter did not appear in the game, but he was persistent and would show his skills in other significant showcases games.
+Once more, Porter did not appear in the game, but he was persistent and would show his skills in other significant showcase games.
 It came in October 1936 during an exhibition series, when Porter faced an all-white, All-Star team that included future Hall of Famers Rogers Hornsby and Johnny Mize, as he was 1–1 with a 3.00 ERA in two appearances.
-In Game 2, he hurled four innings on one earned-run while striking out eight, including Hornsby twice.
+In Game 2, he hurled four innings with one earned run while striking out eight, including Hornsby twice.
 Unfortunately, Porter charged with the loss after an unearned run was scored on two errors in the ninth inning.
 In Game 5, he was credited with the win in six innings of relief for the starter Satchel Paige, allowing just two runs and retiring Hornsby and Mize with the bases loaded in the fifth inning.